uni-rs/uni.rs/README.md

 Uni.rs is an experimental [unikernel](https://en.wikipedia.org/wiki/Unikernel)
 written in rust.

-The project is a work in progress and therefore is highly instable and subject to design, API, ... changes.
+The project is a work in progress and therefore is highly unstable and subject to design, API, ... changes.

 ## Supported plaforms